 If the group ideology is strong and individual members identify closely with the group, it will become increasingly cohesive.
-Group norms or implicit rules will be evolved that define what is and is not acceptable behaviour.
+Group norms or implicit rules will be evolved, which define what is acceptable behaviour and what is not.
 The impact of group cohesion can, however, result in negative as well as positive results.
-Janis's (1972) study of the decision-making processes of groups established that a cohesive group of individuals, sharing a common fate, exerts a strong pressure towards conformity.
-He coined the term 'group think' to describe the pressure for conformity in a highly cohesive group that might involve the exaggeration of irrational tendencies.
-He argued that a group setting can magnify weakness of judgement.
+Janis's (1972) study of the decision-making processes of US foreign policy groups established that a cohesive group of individuals, sharing a common fate, exerts a strong pressure towards conformity.
+He coined the term 'group think' to describe the exaggeration of irrational tendencies that appears to occur in groups and argued that a group setting can magnify weakness of judgement.

 To be 'one of us' is not always a good thing in management circles.
-A sturdy spirit of independence, even a maverick tendency, may be more conducive to correct decision making.
-Team working is a good thing but so is flexibility and independent judgement.
+A sturdy spirit of independence, even a maverick tendency, may be more conducive to correct decision-making.
+Team-working is a good thing, but so is flexibility and independent judgement.
 These need not be incompatible with team membership, but could be if there is too much emphasis on cohesion and conformity within the group.